IPA.CONF(5) IPA.CONF(5)

 If some rule has the ac_list parameter, then accounting systems listed

-in its value will be asked for statistics for this rule.
-This parame-
+in its argument will be asked for statistics for this rule.
+This

-There is one built-in accounting system null in ipa(8): this accounting
+There is one built-in accounting system null: this accounting system

-system always returns 0 as statistics.
-If the ac_list parameter is not
+always returns 0 as statistics.
+If the ac_list parameter is not speci-

 Example: